Chapter 2. Abraham Uncivilized

 Under this new management which emulated God’s institution of Family, the potestas, or power and authority once inherent in each individual or individual Family, is now vested into a more centralized system.
 Choice in the family is diminished as power of government increases.
 As responsibility is relinquished and rights become privileges.
 Duties of society are dictated by rulers instead of our God given conscience.
 Love is neglected and virtue is vanquished.

-The body or corpus of the organized State acts like a giant family with the Patronus5 in the position of Our Civil Father, able to demand, Parens Patria, obey the Father.6 These Conscripted Fathers7 were vested with the jurisdiction of the corporate state.
+The body or corpus of the organized State acts like a giant family with the Patronus in the position of Our Civil Father, able to demand, Parens Patria, obey the Father.
+These Conscripted Fathers were vested with the jurisdiction of the corporate state.
 That State could incorporate other institutions, bringing all within its jurisdiction to abide under their corporate authority as children, or persons, or members of the State.
 Howard Scott defined a criminal as, “A person with predatory instincts who has not sufficient capital to form a corporation.”

 If you commit yourself to a contractual agreement or damage another individual’s right, by accident or by design, then you create an obligation that may bar you from pursuing your inherent rights to happiness.
 You may become snared and bound in obligation and debt.